 You are not obligated to use the recruiters we match you with.
 But oh-my-goodness we are good at this and it will save you so much time!

 These are all travel nursing pros and cons you can carefully weigh as you decide to take on life as a travel nurse.
 There are lots of players at hand, so it’s a lot to manage.
 But high risk…you guessed it!
 It means high reward.
 The freedom and discovery of travel is worth it for some, but it’s not the life for everyone.

 How adaptable are you?
 Each hospital will be different and will have different resources.
 You have to do things their way, not your way.
 (Even if you are so sure your way is better).

 Are you open-minded?
 You will be exposed to different ways of doing things, you will meet people and work with people from different backgrounds, you will live in completely different places.
-Keeping an open mind and eager to learn will help you be a successful travel nurse.
+Keeping an open mind and being eager to learn will help you be a successful travel nurse.